 Currently, the College has 800 students from Year 7 to Year 12.
 The current Year 12 students will be the eleventh cohort to graduate from the College.

 At present St Teresa’s has a teaching staff of 70 teachers and an ancillary staff of 18 teacher aides/ canteen/ library/ groundstaff etc. It has an active Middle School programme and a strong Vocational education opportunity for those students in the Senior School who wish to pursue school-based apprenticeships.
 It also has obtained some strong OP results.

 The College has taken a Learning Services structure where access to teacher aide support is available to all students who are in need of assistance.
-It provides a wide range of extra and co-curricular activities which are outlined in other pages on the website and in the College Prospectus.
+It provides a wide range of extra and co-curricular activities that are outlined in other pages on the website and in the College Prospectus.

 In 2018, the College changed its structure from horizontal year level based cohorts to a vertical house group structure.
 A fifth house Cana was introduced with Avila, La Valla, Penola and Pomona houses continuing.

 Continuous advocacy since the building of St Thomas More Primary School, by the Parish Priest, Father Meaney, resulted in a meeting being called in 1996 to gauge interest in establishing a Catholic Secondary School in the Noosa area.
 Due to the tremendous response (approx 200 people) at the meeting a committee was formed.
 After numerous letters, phone calls, census results, and surveys of parents in both the private and public sector, which overwhelmingly indicated support for a Catholic Secondary school, Catholic Education began the search for appropriate land.